SAP-samples/teched2022-XP262/exercises/ex5/README.md

    ![SAP Private Link service instance](./images/plink-2.png)

-2. 👉 You can select it and click on **"View Credentials"**.
+2. 👉 Select it, then choose **"View Credentials"**.

    ![SAP Private Link service instance](./images/plink-3.png)

-3. 👉 You can find there the generated set of private DNS hostnames which will be used in upcoming steps for the private communication.
+3. 👉 There you can find the created list of private DNS hostnames that will be utilized in upcoming steps for private communication.

    ![PrivateLink hostname](./images/plink-4.png)